NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/FAL Docs/FAL in Measurement Plug-Ins.md

    ![Base class and Function Interface](<FAL Images/Base and Function class.png>)

-5. **Create dynamic dispatch methods for interfaces**
-    Right-click each created interface and select `New` → `VI from Dynamic Dispatch Template` to create the necessary dynamic dispatch VIs that implement the required functionality for the interface (for example, `Measure_Voltage.vi`).
+5. Right-click each created interface and select `New` → `VI from Dynamic Dispatch Template` to create the necessary dynamic dispatch VIs that implement the required functionality for the interface (for example, `Measure_Voltage.vi`).

-6. **Implement utility VIs for interfaces**
-    For each function interface, implement [Utility](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Functions/Measure_Voltage/Utility) VIs that typecast the `Abstract_Instrument` object to the corresponding function interface object as shown below:
+6. For each function interface, implement [Utility](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/FAL%20Implementation/FAL/Functions/Measure_Voltage/Utility) VIs that typecast the `Abstract_Instrument` object to the corresponding function interface object as shown below:

     ![Get 1 Object](<./FAL Images/Get 1 Object.png>)